ThreefoldSystems/php-middleware/README.md

         }
     ]

+If you want the latest dev version, use:

+    "threefold/laravel-ldap-auth": "1.0.*-dev"

 ## Usage

 A token and a logger are needed to make a call.
 Each customer has their own token, which should be in Confluence.